Learn how to create a bootable Windows 10 USB on Ubuntu and Linux Mint using a free application called ‘WoeUSB’.

-While I don’t use of Windows 10 often I do know that, every now and then, I might have need to.
-And should I need to create a bootable Windows 10 USB I’d like do it on the Ubuntu desktop.
+While I don’t use Windows 10 often I do know that, every now and then, I might have need to.
+And should I need to create a bootable Windows 10 USB I’d like do it from my Ubuntu desktop.

-Now, the method I show you in this post is just one of several ways to go about this particular task.
-It’s basically the easy way to create a bootable Windows 10 USB (one that actually boots) but it’s not the only way.
+Now, the method I show you in this post is just one of several ways to perform this particular task.
+So while I think it’s the easy way to create a bootable Windows 10 USB (one that actually boots) it’s not the only way.

 How to Create Bootable Windows 10 USB on Ubuntu

 WoeUSB is the (oddly named) app we are going use to make a bootable Windows 10 USB stick on the Ubuntu desktop.
 It’s a fork of an earlier tool called WinUSB.

 This tool is free, open-source software.
 It is available as both a GUI app and CLI client.
 In this tutorial we only focus on the GUI steps.